Wetter skies to ease heat in 2026 but raise flood risk across SA’s interior provinces

 If it feels as if the sun has taken a holiday too and the days feel less hot than usual, you’re not imagining it.
 The past two months have shaped up to be wetter and slightly cooler across much of South Africa, particularly in the interior.
 This has resulted in flooding in parts of KwaZulu-Natal and the Eastern Cape, in addition to golf-ball-sized hail in much of Gauteng, Mpumalanga and Limpopo.

-At least four people died due to flooding in KwaZulu-Natal last week, while over 100 houses were damaged in the province due to severe weather over the weekend.
+At least four people died due to flooding in KwaZulu-Natal last week, while more than 100 houses were damaged in the province due to severe weather over the weekend.
 In Gauteng last week, one person reportedly died in Olievenhoutbosch following heavy rainfall.

 Read more: Severe weather: Death toll rises to 5 as relief operations across SA kick into gear